Palat scores late, Lightning beat Rangers 3-2 in Game 3 - WHIZ News

-Facing the prospect of falling behind 3-0 in a series that began with a pair of losses on the road, the Lightning rallied with Kucherov scoring on the power play in the second period and Steven Stamkos blistering a shot past goalie Igor Shesterkin from the left circle early in the third.
+Facing the prospect of falling behind 3-0 in a series that began with a pair of losses on the road, the Lightning fought back with Kucherov scoring on the power play in the second period and Stamkos blistering a shot past goalie Igor Shesterkin from the left circle early in the third.

+“We were down 2-0, and I don’t want to sit here and say we didn’t deserve to be down 2-0 because their power play has been great. ….
+But our 5-on-5 game I liked, and so we just needed to stick with that and stay out of the box,” Cooper said.

+“I think in maybe years past — three, four years ago — maybe panic would’ve set in at some point, but not with this group.
+The power play got us going, and then we took off from there.
+But no question the ‘been there before’ has really helped our mindset in games.”

+Stamkos had a multi-point game, too, with a goal and an assist.
+Andrei Vasilevskiy stopped 28 shots after being outplayed by Shesterkin in Games 1 and 2.

+“They were the better team tonight overall,” Rangers coach Gerard Gallant said.
+“It went right down to the wire and had a chance to win late. … Disappointing ,but we’ll move on and get ready for the next one.”

-Game 4 is Tuesday night, with New York still in a position to move within one victory of its first trip to the Stanley Cup Finals since 2014.
+Game 4 is Tuesday night, with Tampa Bay looking to even the best-of-seven series and New York still in a position to move within one victory of its first trip to the Stanley Cup Final since 2014.

 Artemi Panarin had two assists for the Rangers, and Adam Fox and Zibanejad had primary helpers on power-play goals resulting from a pair of penalties drawn by Shesterkin in the second period.